Application and Admission

 -> Read advertised PhD projects

 Students who do not find an advertised research project of their interest but have a general interest in a research area or a research group may submit an unsolicited application.
 Accordingly, a pool of applicants is generated whose applications will be kept for up to 6 months, with the possibility of reiterate extension if no match between an applicant and a principal investigator is found in due time.
+Applicants who submit an unsolicited application are strongly encouraged to describe in detail their preferred research area, research group or research project!

 b) Applicants who